 2) Many premiums will increase only slightly.
 Some are even going down.

-Here’s what we know now about marketplace plan premium rates for 2019:3
+Here’s how the marketplace plan premium rates for 2019 shake out:3

-- Three are going down—one by about 20 percent!
+- Two are going down—one by about 20 percent!

 - One is staying the same—no increase

-- Two are increasing less than 3 percent, just a bit more than the consumer price index 4
+- Three are increasing less than 3 percent, just a bit more than the consumer price index 4

-- Three are increasing between 5 and 9 percent
+- Four are increasing between 5 and 9 percent

 - Only one has a double-digit increase (13.5%)